-Alphanumeric (sometimes seen as alphameric) is a term encompassing all the letters in a given language set as well as the numerals.
-In layouts designed for English language users, alphanumeric characters are those comprised by the combined set of the 26 alphabetic characters, A to Z, and the 10 Arabic numerals, 0 to 9.
+Alphanumeric, also referred to as alphameric, is a term that encompasses all of the letters and numerals in a given language set.
+In layouts designed for English language users, alphanumeric characters are those comprised of the combined set of the 26 alphabetic characters, A to Z, and the 10 Arabic numerals, 0 to 9.

-For some computer purposes, such as file naming, alphanumeric characters are strictly limited to the 26 alphabetic characters and 10 numerals; however, for other usages, such as programming, other keyboard symbols are sometimes permitted.
-In some usages, the alphanumeric character set may include both upper and lower case letters, punctuation marks, and symbols (such as @, &, and *, for example).
+For some computer purposes, such as file naming, alphanumeric characters are strictly limited to the 26 alphabetic characters and 10 numerals.
+However, for other applications, such as programming, other keyboard symbols are sometimes permitted.
+In some usages, the alphanumeric character set may include both upper and lower case letters, punctuation marks and symbols (such as @, &, and *, for example).
 For languages other than English, alphanumeric characters include letter variations such as é and ç.